Gemino: Practical and Robust Neural Compression for Video Conferencing

 \NewPara{Baselines.} We obtain the bitrate for \emph{VP8}, the default codec in its Chromium settings~\cite{vp8_chromium} that comes with the \aiortc codebase.
-Since the \aiortc pipeline supports only VP8 and we observe limited gains from VP9 at low bitrates in its real-time mode, we use VP8 in our evaluation.
-To evaluate the benefits of using a neural approach to \vcing, particularly at lower bitrates, we compare a few different models: (1) \emph{FOMM}~\cite{fom}, a keypoint-based model for face animation, (2) \TheSystem, \emph{personalized high-frequency-conditional super-resolution model} that upsamples a low-resolution frame to full-resolution with high-frequency input from a reference frame, and (3) state-of-the-art super-resolution model based on \emph{SwinIR}~\cite{liang2021swinir}.
-To add a na\"ive baseline, we also compare with the output when \emph{bicubic upsampling}~\cite{bicubic} is applied to the low-resolution target frame.
+We also implement and evaluate VP9 in the same setup.
+To evaluate the benefits of using a neural approach to \vcing, particularly at lower bitrates, we compare a few different models: (1) \emph{FOMM}~\cite{fom}, a keypoint-based model for face animation, (2) our approach, \TheSystem, (3) state-of-the-art super-resolution model based on \emph{SwinIR}~\cite{liang2021swinir}, and (4) \emph{bicubic upsampling}~\cite{bicubic} applied to the low-resolution VPX target frame.
 All of the compared models generate 1024$\times$ 1024 frames except for the generic model that uses NVIDIA's 512$\times$512 corpus~\cite{maxine}.